brct-james/helmsman/README.md

 This is a dashboard for the game [Space Traders](https://spacetraders.io), and is built on the [JS/TS SDK maintained by notVitaliy](https://github.com/notVitaliy/spacetraders-io)

+## Notice

+The current version of notVitaliy/spacetraders-io on npm is not correctly propagating errors when registering an account.
+Please see the following PR for the fix until it is patched (not critical to functionality, only relevant to displaying the issue on the login screen).

 ## Features

 - Automatically registers new account if username available